Jakarta imposes partial lockdown as virus cases surge | Malay Mail

 Indonesia’s government has faced heavy criticism over its handling of the crisis and questions about the true number of deaths.

-Officially, 280 people have died of the respiratory illness with 3,293 confirmed cases as of Thursday in the archipelago of more than 260 million.
+Officially, 306 people have died of the respiratory illness, with 3,512 confirmed cases in the archipelago of more than 260 million.

 That is the highest death toll for an Asian nation outside China.